The Cares of a Family Man: Critique of capitalism

 Willi Goetschel analyzes "The Cares of a Family Man" from several perspectives.
 From the perspective of Marxist literary criticism the story might be a critique of capitalism in its last stage.
-Odradek represents commodities, it is "what is left of life once everything is reduced to materialism".
+Odradek represents commodities; it is "what is left of life once everything is reduced to materialism".

 Anya Meksin agrees that this interpretation is possible from a Marxist perspective.
-Odradek, being made of thread for mending, represents the world of manmade practical objects separated from the human work that produced them, and the relation between the house father and Odradek represent the alienated relation between worker and commodities he has produced.
-The idea that Odradek will survive the narrator and the anguish this situation causes to him can also be interpreted as the idea of commodities being inherited and transcend the worker who made them, but in such a way that the worker himself would be completely ignored.
+Odradek, being made of thread for mending, represents the world of manmade practical objects separated from the human work that produced them, and the relation between the house father and Odradek represents the alienated relation between the worker and commodities he has produced.
+The idea that Odradek will survive the narrator and the anguish this situation causes to him can also be interpreted as the idea of commodities being inherited and transcending the worker who made them, but in such a way that the worker himself would be completely ignored.